DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/if-you-dont-have-a-degree.md

     - content/train-to-be-a-teacher/promos/mailing-list-promo-no-degree
 navigation: 20.20
 navigation_title: If you do not have a degree
 navigation_description: You need a degree to get qualified teacher status (QTS).
-If you're not already studying for one, find out more about undergraduate degree courses and apprenticeships.
+If you're not already studying for one, find out more about undergraduate degree courses.
 ---

 ## Undergraduate degree courses